 Tissot Visodate Camping wristwatch, 1957

-I have said this before, I am a fan of the Tissot brand.
+We have said this before, we are fans of the Tissot brand.
 What Tissot has done well over the last 170 years is bridge the gap between luxury and affordability in the Swiss watch industry.
-This is what I like about the Tissot brand.
+This is what we like about the Tissot brand.
 They produce honest, good-quality watches at an affordable price.
-They…Read more
+They appeal…Read more

 Tissot PR 516 wristwatch, 1972